 This game may have been out well over a decade, but despite it’s successors possessing more powerful game engines, better graphics and more varied gameplay, it’s still one of the best RTS’ (Real-Time Strategy) and TBS’ (Turn-based Strategy) games of all-time.
 The fact is, the Creative Assembly has never matched the standards of its mighty fourth entry in the Total War series, and none of the CA’s rivals have offered a compelling alternative either.
 Only its predecessor, Rome: Total War, holds a similar regard in the minds of the fanbase.
 But why is this?

-Maybe because the series’ dual style gameplay of having Real Time Battles inter-spliced with turn-based management and strategic planning was so successful.
+Maybe because the series’ dual style gameplay of having Real Time Battles spliced with turn-based management was so successful.
 The mix of siege battles and land conflicts adds plenty of variety to the combat, while random events, bad luck and AI factions lack of predictability can often leave you scrambling to face new threats to your empire.
-You can also avoid one of the aspects entirely if you want to focus solely on battles or empire-building (the computer can auto-resolve battles with you playing them, or can set taxes and building policies automatically it you want it to).
+You can also avoid one of the aspects entirely if you want to focus solely on battles or empire-building (the computer can auto-resolve battles without you playing them, or can set taxes and building policies to govern settlements automatically it you want it to).
 The campaigns are also really unpredictable.
 Just when you think you have a faction on the ropes, their last army ambushes you unexpectedly in the woods.
 Just when you’re about to overwhelm your main rivals, one of your allies suddenly turns on you and strikes at a badly defended settlement.
 Or, worst of all, one of your generals defects and takes either an army, or worse, a whole settlement with him.
 Every campaign throws up new problems and offers enough factions to please any gameplay style.
 Love carving enemies up with Heavy Infantry?
 Pick Denmark.
 Love using cavalry?
 Go for Poland.
 Want an endless supply of Spearman?
 Welcome to Italy.
 Want to wipe out endless hordes of infidels on crusade?
 Pick Egypt and fortify the hell out of your cities!
 The multitude of factions means that your have many weeks worth of potential gameplay ahead, as well as immense replay value.

 While Rome: Total War (referred to as RTW for the rest of this article) was initially my favourite entry in the series, I have to admit that Medieval 2 does fix several problems with RTW, and has more overall depth and replay value.
 The more I’ve played them, the more convinced I’ve become that Medieval 2 edges out Rome.
-To go into detail, Rome: Total War had a couple of very irritating niggles, such as its basic and easily broken diplomacy system.
+To go into detail, Rome: Total War had a couple of irritating niggles, such as its basic and easily broken diplomacy system.
 Once your faction got too rich in RTW, the AI factions would instantly start demanding ridiculous sums of money for any potential deals.
 Worse, if your faction became too powerful, weaker AI factions would regard almost all potential financial/diplomatic offers as suspiciously generous, and would refuse them outright.

 Another problem with RTW was one of balance: the four Roman factions were slightly too strong in comparison to every other faction, meaning that you would either end up sweeping the map while playing them or, if playing a different faction, would always have the Romans as your main rivals late game, not anyone else.
 While Egypt, Carthage and the Greek factions were capable of standing up to the Romans late game, the Barbarian factions lacked any kind of extra units or infrastructure once they upgraded their settlements to cities, meaning that whatever faction you started as, it was rather inevitable that once you destroyed the Romans you would have few rivals left capable of challenging you.
 Every game played out reasonably similarly as far as the AI were concerned: The Greek Cities, Gaul and Carthage would be overwhelmed by Romans within 50 turns, while the Seleucids were nearly always wiped out by a combination of Egypt, Pontus and Parthia.
-The final problem was that half the factions in RTW were initially locked until you beat the main campaign as the Romans, and a third were totally unplayable without editing the game files (which, fortunately, is not difficult and there are plenty of youtube videos on how to do this!).
+The final problem was that half the factions in RTW were initially locked until you beat the main campaign as the Romans, and a third were totally unplayable without editing the game files (which, fortunately, is not difficult and there are plenty of YouTube videos on how to do this!).

-Medieval 2 fixes all of these issues: diplomacy was considerably refined, AI’s are more reasonable in negotiations and there aren’t any real issues creating deals between small and weak factions.
+Medieval 2 fixes all of these issues: diplomacy was considerably refined, AI’s are more reasonable in negotiations and there aren’t any real issues creating deals with small or weak factions.
 All factions except the Papal States, Aztecs, Mongols, Timurids and Rebels are also easily unlockable.
 The game is much more balanced too: I’ve done at least 20 playthroughs over the years and its never been the same AI factions that have done well in every playthrough.
 Sometimes France is a really strong power who wipes out The Holy Roman Empire (Medieval Germany) and kicks England off the continent, sometimes they get crushed by a combination of Milan and Portugal.
 Sometimes Denmark takes over the whole Northern part of the map, sometimes the HRE and Poland leave them stuck in a single province.
 Sure some things recur: Venice always fights Byzantium, the Moors always fight Sicily, the Pope is a dick to Egypt etc. but while you often see the same kind of conflicts, the results differ.
 The AI still isn’t perfect, especially on lower campaign difficulties, where some nations just sit around or merely attack one or two rebel settlements, but for the most part it’s not an issue.

 Medieval 2 also refines individual characters and their various traits.
 Everyone from Assassins to Diplomats to Priests have numerous traits that make them better or worse at their job.
 This can often have annoying consequences, as Priests who lack faith often become heretics, incompetent assassins get themselves killed and Kings who lack Authority suffer defections and rebellions.
 Every general has four stats: command, loyalty, chivalry/dread and piety.
 Commanders lacking in piety may be vulnerable to execution by papal inquisitors, disloyal generals cannot be trusted, Generals strong in command will rarely lose battles and men with high dread with frighten the hell out of the enemy.
 While some traits are random, you are largely responsible for how your faction members develop.
 Leave a general in a godforsaken hellhole for 20 turns?
 His loyalty will drop.
 Execute prisoners, use assassins and exterminate cities?
 You’ll be more dreaded than the Mongols.
 Build taverns in cities where you general lives?
 Expect a greater chance of him becoming an alcoholic and wrecking his stats.